lexBuright/qscli/README.md

 # Low-level tools

 - `qscount` - A very feature-complete tool for counting things
+- `qswatch` - A very feature-complete stopwatch, supporting multiple simultaneous clocks.
+Has certain overlaps with `timetrap`.
 - `qsscore` - A tool for keeping track of high scores, telling you statistics about them, and otherwise gamifying activities
 - `qsprogress` - A tool to provide feedback about progress through a task
 - `qsprompt` - A tool to prompt for data in a human-friendly way; designed as a high-level version of zenity